About CSS variables in themes

 Mode switching in Tailwind 3.4 theme

-Tailwind 3.4 provides class selectors for both light and dark modes.
-Switch between them as shown in the following preview.
+Tailwind 3.4 offers class selectors for light and dark modes, as demonstrated in the preview.

 import * as React from 'react';